nicks-technik/radiosondy_landed_waypoints/README.md

 ## Features

 *   Fetches radiosonde data from `radiosondy.info`.
-*   Parses the last seen and predicted landing coordinates.
+*   Parses the last seen and predicted landing coordinates, including course and altitude.
 *   Generates a GPX file with waypoints for both coordinates.
 *   The GPX file is named with the sonde number and the last seen time (e.g., `403823_240912_1200_gpx_waypoint.gpx`).
 *   Automatically sends the generated GPX file to a Telegram chat.

 ## Usage

+**Important Note:** This script relies on the HTML structure of the `radiosondy.info` website.
+If the website's structure changes, the script may break.

 1.  **Install Dependencies:**